-Withdrawal From School
+Withdrawal from School

-Your financial aid is affected if you withdraw from the University.
-According to the University's pro rata refund policy, the refund calculation is based on the last day of attendance, and refunds will be credited in the following order: Federal Stafford loan, Federal SLS loan, Federal PLUS loan, Federal Perkins loan, Federal Perkins loan, Federal Pell Grant, Federal SEOG, other Federal Funds, Non-Federal Funds.
+Your financial aid may be affected if you withdraw from the University.
+According to the University's pro rata refund policy, your refund, if any, will be based on the last day of attendance.
+Refunded amounts will typically be credited in the following order: unsubsidized Federal Stafford Loan, subsidized Federal Stafford Loan, Federal Perkins Loan, non-federal funds.
 Any remaining credit balance will be refunded to the student upon written request.

-Tax Withholding for Nonresident Alien Teaching Assistantships Recipients
+Tax Withholding for Nonresident Alien Teaching Assistantship Recipients

-United States tax law requires the University to withhold tax at the rate of 14 percent on fellowship grants paid to nonresident aliens that exceed the cost of tuition, books, fees, and related classroom expenses.
+United States tax law requires the University to withhold tax at the rate of 14 percent on fellowship grants paid to nonresident aliens that exceed the cost of tuition, books, and related classroom expenses.